 What is the Census?The 2020 Census is a count of every person living in the 50 states, District of Columbia, and five U.S. territories.
 The count is mandated by the U.S. Constitution and conducted by the U.S. Census Bureau, a nonpartisan government agency.

 Who Needs to Be Counted?The 2020 Census will count every person living in the United States regardless of their country of origin or immigration status.
-Every person residing in your household on April 1, 2020 should be counted.
+Every person residing in your household should be counted.
+Due to the COVID-19 situation the deadline has been extended to August 14, 2020.
 This includes children, newborn babies, grandparents, friends, non-relatives, and anyone else living in your home.

 Why is the Census Important?

 Federal FundingEvery year, billions of dollars in federal funding go to local hospitals, fire departments, schools, roads, and other essential resources based on census data.

 Political RepresentationThe results of the census also determine the number of seats each state will have in the U.S. House of Representatives, and they are used to draw congressional and state legislative districts.